js-uy/js.uy/content/_about.md

 ### Why is this site in English?

 Good question!
-We are trying to reach a global audience, and we think it will be really hard to do so if we don't use English as the main language for this page.
+We are trying to reach a global audience, and we think it will be hard to do so if we don’t use English as the primary language for this page.

-Part of our goal is to better communicate what we do, having a site that's fully in English is a work in that direction.
+Part of our goal is to communicate better what we do, having a site that’s fully in English is a work in that direction.
 Nevertheless, we are working on a Spanish version.